-Keep these in a secure container and store them out of reach of your cat in a firmly closing or locked cabinet or drawer.
-Also, keep your cat’s medication out of reach of your kitty’s paws and make sure you follow the instructions carefully when administering it.
+Keep these in a secure container and store them out of reach of your cat in a firmly closed or locked cabinet or drawer.
+Also, keep your cat’s medication out of reach of your kitty’s paws, and make sure you follow the instructions carefully when administering it.

 2. Houseplants And Flowers

 Pesticides including rat poison, insect bait, and spray-on bug killers are usually poisonous for cats, too.
 Even if you don’t use these products on your property, they can drift from neighboring lawns and contaminate your area.

 4. Wild Animals

 A rat or insect that has eaten poison can be a big problem for a cat, especially if your kitty likes to hunt for small prey.
-If you suspect pesticides are used in your area, it may be best to keep your cat indoors if they are prone to hunting.
+If you suspect people use pesticides in your area, you may wish to keep your cat indoors if they’re prone to hunting.

 Keep your antifreeze locked away.
 Thoroughly clean spills and check your car for leaks.
 If your cat likes to roam, be aware that puddles can contain antifreeze, especially in colder months, and if your cat drinks from them, they could easily suffer antifreeze poisoning.

 6. Human Foods And Drinks

 Take precautions and keep these foods away from your cat’s reach.
-If you are having a holiday party, it may be best to keep your cat in another room while food is out and available.
+If you’re having a holiday party, it may be best to keep your cat in another room while food is out and available.

 7. Inappropriate Diets

-If you are experimenting with a homemade diet or nutritional supplements for your cat, you should consult a vet before you start preparing meals.
+If you’re experimenting with a homemade diet or nutritional supplements for your cat, you should consult a vet before you start preparing meals.
 Too much of certain nutrients can end up poisoning your cat.